justinribeiro/blog-pwa/hugo/content/chronicle/2019-09-23-building-the-future-is-my-profession.md

 ---
 title: "The Difference Between Your Job and My Profession"
 description: "Sometimes a job is a more than a job.
-Sometimes it's the thing you've studied, you've learned, you've trained and so often failed.
-That ladies and gents is very much a profession, whether you like it or not."
+Sometimes that job is the thing you have spent a great deal of your life trying to perfect.
+Congratulations, you have found yourself a profession whether you like it or not."
 date: 2019-09-23T16:52:49-07:00
 imagetwitter: "https://storage.googleapis.com/jdr-public-imgs/blog/20190923-homewardbound-800.jpg"
 imagefb: "https://storage.googleapis.com/jdr-public-imgs/blog/20190923-homewardbound-800.jpg"